mobi-corp/user-guide/markdown/products/locate.md

 To view **maintenance reminders**, click the **Maintenance** tab on the left side of the menu.

-// ADD LINK TO #(position on Resource Guide regarding maintenance reminders)

-To create maintenance reminders for your vehicles, please follow the instructions in the [mobi.Resource User Guide](/resource).
+To create maintenance reminders for your vehicles, please follow the instructions in the [mobi.Resource User Guide](/resource/#maintenance-reminders).

 ## Location report